 - 1. Dissolution of this Chapter by consent of the members shall consist of unanimous agreement of all its officers together with a majority vote at a meeting which has been publicized in advance to all members of the Chapter for the purpose of taking this vote. - 2.
-Should this Chapter be dissolved, its assets and liabilities shall be transferred to ACM and shall be supervised by the ACM Director of Finance.
-Funds given to the chapter from the University shall be returned to the University.
+Should this Chapter be dissolved, its assets and liabilities shall be transferred to ACM and shall be supervised by the ACM Finance Director.
+Funds given to the Chapter from the University shall be returned to the University.

-APPENDIX B: RESPONSIBILI-TIES OF CHAPTER OFFICERS
+APPENDIX B: RESPONSIBILITIES OF CHAPTER OFFICERS